Ardetis/ROG-Ally-X-SD-Card-Stutter-Mitigation-Realtek-RTS525A-/README.md

 DISCLAIMER: I have used chatgpt to help me diagnose this issue and write this text.
 This was tested on a Rog Ally X running bazzite, A windows version could be made.
-(Will proof read later just wanted to have this publicly available.)
+(I will proof read later, I just wanted to have this publicly available.)

 # ROG Ally X – SD Card Stutter Fix
 ### Realtek RTS525A Voltage-Switch Bug: Technical Summary & Workaround